 The GRE exam is a section-wise adaptive exam in the sense that the difficulty of the second section of verbal and quantitative depends on the performance in their respective first sections.
 The first section is generally, of a medium level and consists of easy, medium and difficult questions.
 If you perform good/bad in the first section, depending on it, the second section will be difficult/easy for you.
 Also, the testing software allows one to move back and forth between questions in a single section and mark them for review later if time persists.

 The AWA consists of 1 sections with two separately timed tasks - Issue and Argument, timed for half an hour each.
 Each section presents you with a question taken directly from the question pool, the answer to which is to be typed with the help of some word processing software developed by ETS.

 Each response is graded by a human as well as by a software.
 It has been said that the software’s score and the human grader’s score shouldn’t differ by more than one point.
 Moreover, it is to ensure that the human reader isn’t remiss (a good GRE word).
 Each essay is graded on a scoring of 0-6 with increments of 0.5 [For example, 4, 4.5, 5, etc].
 The final score on the AWA section is the average of scores obtained on both essays.

 The section-wise adaptive verbal reasoning assessment consists of 2 sections, each of which consists of 20 questions which are to be completed in 30 minutes.
-The question types with their count are as follows:

 The Verbal section is graded on a scale of 130-170 with an increment of 1 point [For example, 162, 163, 164, etc].
 So the highest GRE score for Verbal is 170 and the lowest is 130.